ArthausDev/AH_Blog/src/pages/are-elephants-and-hippos-turning-your-meetings-into-a-zoo/index.md

           discussion and works well in the online environment.  "
       - paragraph: "Another option to consider is a moderator, certainly for meetings with a larger group.
 They will be able to drive the discussion and manage the conversational turn-taking.
-This prevent people speaking over each other or struggling to be heard.
+This prevents people speaking over each other or struggling to be heard.
 We should also take advantage of the “raise hand” function to indicate we have a point to make.  "